icub-tech-iit/documentation/docs/icub_operating_systems/icubos/user-env.md

 The main user configured on all iCub Setup machines is usually `icub` (SID: 1000 - GID 1000).

-All the enviroment configurations required for this user are stored in a separate file that is loaded every time a bash session is started.
+All the environment configurations required for this user are stored in a separate file that is loaded every time a bash session is started.

 ## Note
-If you installed your system starting from an image (eg. the [iCubOS - Installation from image](installation-from-image.md) chapter), the below steps have been already done for you.
+If you installed your system starting from an image (eg. the [iCubOS - Installation from image](installation-from-image.md) chapter), the steps below have already been added into the image.

 # Users and Passwords